 Solutions: Capacity building through training is paramount.
-This will ensure that teams of experts include the right people from the outset, i.e. people who understand model limitations, the role of stakeholders and who can identify proper data, models and variables.
+This will ensure that teams of experts include the right people from the outset, i.e., people who understand model limitations, the role of stakeholders and who can identify proper data, models, and variables.
 This would be facilitated by the creation of networks of experts that use a common language to support communication.
 It would be useful to foster such networks by developing guidelines to establish appropriate problem statements, as well as identifying the right people and methods.
 This would contribute to the further development of impact assessment methods.
 In this respect there is a need to do much more integrated Impact, Adaptation and Vulnerability (IAV) assessment that considers interactions across sectors for multiple drivers, i.e. moving away from the single sector/scale/driver approach that is current at present, to multi-sector/scale/driver assessments.
-This might be facilitated by, for example, replacing the current IPCC process with a problem-driven assessment.
-Hence, do we need a National Academy Panel to evaluate frameworks and priorities for coupled human natural systems?
+This might be facilitated by, for example, replacing the current IPCC process with a priorities for coupled human natural systems?
 This could be useful in identifying and removing barriers to integrated, human-natural system science.
-It could also help to define the highest priorities for assessment, e.g. existential threats to society, ecosystems and the physical climate.
+It could also help to define the highest priorities for assessment, e.g., existential threats to society, ecosystems and the physical climate.

-7. Model evaluation (Chair, Hill): A long-term goal (after 10 years) is for a new generation of models that reproduce human systems at least as well as we currently reproduce vegetation dynamics.
+G. Model Evaluation.
+We identified a long-term goal of introducing a new generation of models that reproduce human systems at least as well as we currently are able to reproduce vegetation dynamics and earth surface processes.
 Such models would make human decision-making visible and useful in evaluating, for example, whether policy measures have the desired outcomes.
 Thus, these models would support the translation of research into practice.
 An important step in advancing methods to evaluate human system models is to collate datasets on human dimension research.
-This could help to parametrize, but also to test the role of prices/wages, economic structures, technological development, psychology (preferences traits) and social structures.
+This could help to parametrize, but also to test the role of prices/wages, economic structures, technological development, psychology (e.g., preferences traits) and social structures.

 Human system model evaluation should employ idealized experiments and scenarios, test against observational data quantitatively, and develop and use appropriate testing metrics.
-We also need to ensure that models work properly/as expected (verification), and accredit models that do, i.e. guarantee that the models work correctly.
+We also need to ensure that social system models work properly/as expected through validation and verification, and that we accredit models that do so.
 Model validation and testing also needs to consider input validation, as well as output validation and to use sensitivity analysis to test whether a result is achieved for the right reason.
-Since we are at such an early stage of human system modeling, we should do whatever we can just to incite people to become involved and try out their own approaches to model evaluation.
+Since human systems modeling is in its infancy, the modeling community should encourage best practices in model evaluation, just as is done in the biophysical systems modeling community.

-Summary
+4. Summary